Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

     even as possible while remaining accurate.

   - Divide team into categories of labor
-    Once tasks have been divided accordingly, it will be possible to divide the team into sub-teams to complete tasks.

     Each sub-team should contain members with different skills so that groups can divide their assigned labor accordingly.
 For example, each group should have a `Project Manager` that is able to oversee group operations and communicate with other group managers.
-This will allow for lateral communication and provide each group with the power of the entire team through the responsibility of each person to communicate outside the group according to their skillset.
+Outside of the project managers their should be project specialists whose role should be specific to the entire group's project, based on what needs to be done.
+This will provide each group with lateral communication and allow for individual members to communicate with project specialists outside of their own groups.

   - Assign tasks to team members by category

-    After the division of teams, it is time to distribute the tasks into each group.
-    This should be accomplished by assigning each group to a whole category so that the group will be internally responsible for the oversight of that category of labor.
-This will speed of the process of production as teams will have greater autonomy over handling tasks within a category.
+    As for specific tasks, project specialists and project managers can take the tasks that most pertain to them and any other tasks that they may feel comfortable undertaking.
+This will speed up the production process as teams will have greater autonomy over handling tasks within a category.

 - How will you ensure everyone has the opportunity to master all software